From carbon-offsetting to eco-friendly hotels, here’s how to break down the jargon and make conscious travel decisions.

 It’s also worth knowing that many countries award certifications to environmentally-friendly initiatives.
 For example, EU eco-labels are awarded to products that meet a stringent set of criteria.
 Considering the awarding body is made up a range of organizations,

-Meanwhile, The Carbon Trust is one of the world’s leading independent certification bodies for carbon-neutral businesses.
+Meanwhile, The Carbon Trust is one of the world’s leading independent certification bodies for carbon offset businesses.
 They developed the world’s first certification for carbon emissions – The Carbon Trust Standard – as well as product carbon footprints.

 Booking sustainable transport

 Air travel is the largest contributor to emissions within the tourism sector.
 According to Carbon Brief, in 2018, domestic and international flights emitted around 895 million tonnes of carbon dioxide (which equates to 2.4 percent of global energy-related CO2 emissions).
-Luckily, the UN recently launched their CORSIA scheme, where 192 countries agreed to try and make long haul flights carbon neutral by 2020.
+Luckily, the UN recently launched their CORSIA scheme, where 192 countries agreed to try and make long haul flights carbon offset by 2020.
 There are concerns about the scheme – namely a clause that suggests aviation companies might be able to use “low carbon” fossil fuels instead of offsetting – but the initiative is a huge step in the right direction.

 Whilst on holiday, try and explore the places you visit under your own steam.
 Walking and cycling are great ways to sightsee the neighborhoods.
 Kayak and sailing boat excursions are far better for the environment than motorboat tours.
 Companies such as Inntravel run self-guided walking and cycling holidays worldwide, where you’ll spend the night in local accommodation.

 Ways to check if your hotel is eco-friendly